betterwithranch/betterwithranch.com/source/blog/2016-05-17-opening-a-new-tmux-window-in-the-current-directory.html.markdown

 having to navigate to the directory of the project where I am working.

-Well, it turns out that tmux supports opening a window where the terminal's directory is the same as the directory of the current pane and it's easy to do!.
+Well, it turns out that tmux supports opening a window where the terminal's directory is the same as the directory of the current pane and it's easy to do!
 Simply use the `-c` option to set the working directory and the `{pane_current_path}` variable to use the current panes path for the value.